cityos-work/cityos-dev/index.md

 ----------------

-The **CityOS** provides modern communities
+The **CityOS** is a set of technology tools
-with digital tools, so they can build their own
+for modern communities to build their own
 **participatory and rewarding framework**
 by creating digital/virtual ecosystems
 for their social interactions and digital assets.

 CityOS is a **token-based** framework, that allows the community to **reward their community members** for their participation and interactions.

-It is a modular system that can be used to build a new digital platform or to extend an existing one.

 ## What is the difference between a `digital city` and a `virtual city`